 Various works are dedicated to Francesco D’Urso: “Concertone” for trombone and wind orchestra by Corrado Maria Saglietti, Movement for trombone, string orchestra and percussion by Alexandre Mastrangelo, Incredulae Rosae for solo trombone by Domenico Turi, RuGva (solo trombone) and Umat for trombone, string quartet and jazz trio by Massimo Pinca.

 In 2015 he produced – in collaboration with the Difem Music Publisher – his first album entitled “Stella”, dedicated to his daughter.

 Francesco D’Urso and the Moya Trombones are Vincent Bach artists and ambassadors for the René Hagmann® systems, dedicated to trombone cylinders and developed by Servette-Music in Geneva.

 … is the recording project for my second album, dedicated to my wife Sara.It is an opportunity to offer an original repertoire by playing arrangements of “hits” from the French trombone repertoire (Ropartz and Defaye), but also aiming to be more eclectic with pieces such as “Umat” by Massimo Pinca, for string quartet, jazz trio and trombone, or “Tromtchi” by Khaled Arman, which takes us from India to the West and where the trombone replaces the singer, accompanied by the magnificent Kaboul ensemble.The uniqueness of this project is its strength: by bringing together musicians from very different countries (Afghanistan, Armenia, Chile, France, Italy, Spain, Switzerland), each one brings his or her cultural background and musical experiences.

 Francesco D’ Urso

-For any question or to order "Stella", you can get in touch with me via the contact form below.
-I will get back to you as soon as possible.
+For any information request or album order, contact me via the form below.
+I will answer you as soon as possible.